The Four Forces of Flight

 Four forces act upon an aircraft in relation to straight-and-level, un-accelerated flight; thrust, lift, weight, and drag.

-Weight is the combined load of the airplane itself, the crew, the fuel, and the cargo or baggage.
+The combined load of the airplane itself, the crew, the fuel, and the cargo or baggage.
 Weight pulls the airplane downward because of the force of gravity.
 It opposes lift, and acts vertically downward through the airplane’s center of gravity (CG).

-Lift opposes the downward force of weight, is produced by the dynamic effect of the air acting on the wing, and acts perpendicular to the flightpath through the wing’s center of lift.
+Opposes the downward force of weight, is produced by the dynamic effect of the air acting on the wing, and acts perpendicular to the flightpath through the wing’s center of lift.

-Thrust is the forward force produced by the powerplant/ propeller.
+The forward force produced by the powerplant/ propeller.
 It opposes or overcomes the force of drag.
 As a general rule, it is said to act parallel to the longitudinal axis.

-Drag is a rearward, retarding force, and is caused by disruption of airflow by the wing, fuselage, and other protruding objects.
+The rearward, retarding force, and is caused by disruption of airflow by the wing, fuselage, and other protruding objects.
 Drag opposes thrust and acts rearward parallel to the relative wind.